dmpop/bash-pubkit/README.md

 ### Template

-Pandoc PubKit comes with an example ebook project called *Template*.
+Bash PubKit comes with an example ebook project called *Template*.
 To compile it, run the following command:

     ./compile-ebook.sh "Template"